 Material signs of grace

 Later, in 2 Kings 18:4, we learn that this bronze serpent had been kept, and the Israelites had begun to worship it as an idol!
 God surely knew this would happen, but he still chose to use a physical act as his means of grace.
 Bad practices (or bad teaching) did not invalidate the original act.
-And in fact, later Jesus compares himself (in John) to this very bronze serpent, once again confirming that God chooses to work through the material world, and this is good and right, even if we humans then distort the works of God into something evil.
+In fact later Jesus compares himself to this very bronze serpent (John 3:14-15), once again confirming that God chooses to work through the material world, and this is good and right, even if we humans then distort the works of God into something evil.
+(The Incarnation is of course the supreme example of God choosing to work through the material world—and especially humanity—to bring about his ends.)

-The same is true of the Eucharist and Baptism.
-That is, bad teaching that leads people to believe infant baptism on its own is a lifelong guarantee of salvation is not sufficient reason to say that infant baptism is an incorrect practice.
-(This also applies very much to communion, and I would argue for the weekly practice of communion—at a minimum—as a very important material reminder of God’s grace.
-But another topic for another time.)
+To summarize, bad teaching that leads people to believe infant baptism without ongoing discipleship is a lifelong guarantee of salvation is not sufficient reason to say that infant baptism is an incorrect practice.
+(This also applies very much to communion.)

 Differences in Doctrine and Practice